 Jeff Bridges and Joan Allen The Contender movie images: DreamWorks.

-“The Contender Movie: Superlative Joan Allen in Intriguing + Populist Political Drama” last updated in January 2021.
+“The Contender Movie (2000) Review: Superlative Allen in Intriguing + Populist Political Drama” last updated in March 2021.